-The Applicant shall consider the project's adaptation to potential climate change impacts by addressing the following in writing:
+The Applicant shall consider the project's adaptation to potential climate change impacts by addressing the following:

-- Describe project design considerations to limit storm and flood damage during extended periods of disruption and flooding as might be expected in extreme weather events, using the FEMA 500-year base flood elevation to represent extreme weather event flood levels, depending on the size and nature of the project.
-See Vegetative Wetlands Section 22, Land Subject to Flooding Section 24, and Adjacent Upland Resource Area Section 26, of these Regulations. - 2.
-Calculate project stormwater surface runoff that is expected to increase due to extreme weather events, and how this will be managed and mitigated to prevent pollution (including nutrients from fertilizers, roadway runoff, etc.) from entering the resource area in the future, with consideration of eliminating or decreasing impervious surfaces as much as feasible.
-See Stormwater Management Section 33 of these Regulations. - 3.
-Describe project vegetation/planting plans and other measures to improve the resiliency of the resource areas to provide resource area values including but not limited to wildlife habitat; that is, to enable resource areas to withstand extreme precipitation/rainfall changes (drought and excess) and extreme temperatures including extreme heat due to

-- climate change.
-See Vegetation Removal and Replacement Section 25 of these Regulations. - 4.
-Describe measures to protect surrounding land and other homes or buildings due to the impacts of climate change.
+- (1) Describe project design considerations to limit storm and flood damage during extended periods of disruption and flooding as might be expected in extreme weather events.
+See Vegetative Wetlands Section 21, Land Subject to Flooding Section 23, and Adjacent Upland Resource Area Section 25, of these Regulations. - (2) Describe project stormwater surface runoff, which may increase due to storm surges and extreme weather events, and how this will be managed / mitigated to prevent pollution (including nutrients from fertilizers, roadway runoff, etc.) from entering the resource area with consideration of eliminating impervious surfaces as feasible.
+See Stormwater Management Section 33 of these Regulations. - (3) Describe project vegetation / planting plans and other measures to improve the resiliency of the wildlife habitat of the resource area to withstand potential temperature and rainfall changes (drought and excess) due to climate change.
+See Vegetation Removal and Replacement Section 24 of these Regulations. - (4) Describe measures to protect proposed structures and minimize damage to structures due to the impacts of climate change.